openvinotoolkit/openvino/docs/MO_DG/IR_and_opsets.md

 Each operation has a fixed number of attributes that define operation flavor used for a node.
 For example, *`Convolution`* operation has such attributes as *`dilation`*, *`stride`*, *`pads_begin`* and *`pads_end`*.

-The XML file doesn't have big constant values, like convolution weights.
+The XML file does not have big constant values, like convolution weights.
 Instead, it refers to a part of the accompanying binary file that stores such values in a binary format.

 Here is an example of a small IR XML file that corresponds to a graph from the previous section: